aaronparker/aaronparker.github.io/_posts/2010-09-22-using-applicationsourceroot-to-stream-from-a-local-source.md

 ### Other Methods

-I&#8217;m sure that the number of environments that don&#8217;t have access to Group Policy or Group Policy Preferences will be small; however if you have one of those environments there are plenty of alternatives available.
+I'm sure that the number of environments that don't have access to Group Policy or Group Policy Preferences will be small; however if you have one of those environments there are plenty of alternatives available.
 These include, but are not limited to:

   * [AppSense Environment Manager](http://www.appsense.com/products/environmentmanager/)
   * [RES Wisdom](http://www.ressoftware.com/pm-products.aspx?PageID=72)
   * [ScriptLogic Desktop Authority](http://www.scriptlogic.com/products/desktopauthority/)

-Here&#8217;s an example configuration using AppSense Environment Manager.
+Here's an example configuration using AppSense Environment Manager.
 EM provides checks for Active Directory Sites or IP Address Ranges.
 Checks for processor architecture or determining if a registry location exists can be performed with custom conditions (currently handled by VBscript).

 Setting or changing the ApplicationSourceRoot value can be performed on a number of triggers such as Computer Start-up and User Logon, but most useful (e.g. laptops) will be using the Network Connected trigger.
 This trigger can be used to detect the network location whenever a physical network connection is made and it will then action the applicable registry change.